jurjen93/benfords_law/README.md

 # Benford's law analysis

-Benford's law is a digit-law, which states that the distribution of seperate digits in numbers follow a specific frequency.
+Benford's law is a digit-law, which states that digits from numbers follow a specific frequency.
-This specific frequency is seen in many numerical datasets, as discovered by Simon Newcomb and Frank Benford.
+This specific frequency has been observed in many numerical datasets, as discovered by Simon Newcomb and Frank Benford.
 You can find on [wikipedia] more information about this mysterious law.

-Benford's law might be helpful to detect [fraud], do [science], or just investigate the [quality of data].
+Benford's law is a helpful tool to detect fraud, do science, or just investigate the quality of data.
+You can also read my [blog] on Towards Data Science with a summary of Benford's law and [this paper], where I used Benford's law to study digit patterns of the distances between stars in our Milky Way.

 #### Installation
-With ```pip install benfordslaw-analysis``` you will install the package.
+With ```pip install benfordslaw-analysis``` you can install the package.

 #### Usage
-Now you can do ```from benfordslaw_analysis.analysis import Analysis```.
+After installing, you can run in Python ```from benfordslaw_analysis.analysis import Analysis```.
-You have now imported the class ```Analysis```.
+This imports the class ```Analysis```.
-Now you can play around with your data and test if Benford's law is hidden in your data, by inserting a list or a pandas series into the class object.
+With this class you can verify if Benford's law is hidden in your own data.

 For example, make a plot with Benford's law versus random data with:
 ```